akeneo/pim-docs/developer_guide/akeneo_in_a_nutshell/index.rst

 To import data in Akeneo, we need:

- - to read data and convert it to understandable format;
+ - to read data and convert it an understandable format;
  - to map and validate this data into products;
- - to save them into database;
+ - to save them into database.

 To export data from Akeneo, we need: